catmaid/CATMAID/sphinx-doc/source/installation.rst

 These installation instructions have been tested on the most recent stable release of Ubuntu (14.04 precise), so may need some minor changes for other Debian-based distributions.
+For installation on Mac OS X, first read these :ref:`additional instructions <installation-osx>`.

 Introduction
 ------------